 |3.1.12 Procedure for dealing with students who have not obtained research ethics approval||

 "A person seeking to undertake research which would involve human participants, personal data or human tissue must comply with the University’s Ethics Policy Governing Research Involving Human Participants, Personal Data and Human Tissue, and prior to the commencement of the research, must ensure that appropriate ethics approval has been obtained.
 Any breach of this Regulation may be dealt with under the Regulations as to the Discipline of Students."

-Such breaches are extremely rare.
+Such breaches are relatively rare.
 Existing procedures require students and supervisors to be aware of the requirements of research ethics and their responsibilities in this area.
 All first year PGR students take a compulsory faculty-level DDP module on ethics and integrity, and many PGT/UG students in disciplines where research is likely to require ethical review also cover ethics as part of their research methods training.
-Supervisors however are ultimately responsible for ensuring students are aware of the need to obtain ethical approval where appropriate.
-As a final check in the case of PGR students, the 12-month confirmation review or PhD upgrade process requires supervisory teams to declare whether ethics approval is required and if it has been obtained.
+Supervisors, however, are ultimately responsible for ensuring students are aware of the need to obtain ethical approval where appropriate.
+As a final check in the case of PGR students, the 12-month confirmation review requires supervisory teams to declare whether ethics approval is required and if it has been obtained.

 Where a student has not obtained ethics approval for a research project, the following procedure should be followed: